ArduPilot/ardupilot_wiki/common/source/docs/common-pozyx.rst

 Configuration through the Ground Station
 ========================================

-Ensure that Copter-3.5 (or higher) is loaded onto the flight controller and connect with a Ground Station (i.e. Mission Planner).
+Ensure that Copter-3.5 (or higher) is loaded onto the autopilot and connect with a Ground Station (i.e. Mission Planner).

 - set :ref:`BCN_TYPE <BCN_TYPE>` to 1 (means using Pozyx system)
 - set :ref:`BCN_LATITUDE <BCN_LATITUDE>`, :ref:`BCN_LONGITUDE <BCN_LONGITUDE>` and :ref:`BCN_ALT <BCN_ALT>` to match your actual location.
 Getting these values exactly correct is not particularly important although getting it close is required in order for the compass's declination to be correctly looked up from the small database held within ArduPilot.